Wedding insurance for cancellation due to illness: your financial protection

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-An average wedding in Germany costs over 15,000 euros, with deposits often being lost if cancelled.
+A typical wedding in Germany costs over €15,000, with deposits often lost if it is cancelled.

-Quantifying the financial risk of a wedding cancellation
+Quantify the financial risk of a wedding cancellation

 Key features of wedding insurance in case of illness

-A wedding cancellation insurance works similarly to a trip cancellation insurance for your celebration.
-It covers the contractually owed cancellation costs if the wedding has to be called off for an insured reason.
-For example, if a celebration with a budget of 20,000 euros is cancelled due to an accident involving the bride, the insurance reimburses the incurred cancellation fees, perhaps amounting to 16,000 euros.
-Insurance coverage applies in the event of an unexpected, serious illness.
-The exact definition is crucial for entitlement.
-This lifts the financial burden from the couple's shoulders, allowing them to focus on recovery.
+A wedding cancellation insurance works similarly to travel cancellation insurance for your celebration.
+It covers the cancellation costs contractually owed if the wedding has to be called off for an insured reason.
+For example, if a celebration with a budget of €20,000 is cancelled because the bride has an accident, the insurance reimburses the cancellation fees incurred, perhaps €16,000.
+Cover applies in the event of an unexpected, serious illness.
+The exact definition is crucial for the benefit.
+This takes the financial burden off the couple’s shoulders, allowing them to focus on recovery.

-The bridal couple (bride and groom)
+The wedding couple (the bride and groom)

-The parents, stepparents, and grandparents
+The parents, step-parents and grandparents

-Biological children, adopted and stepchildren
+The biological children, adopted children and stepchildren

-The siblings of the bridal couple
+The siblings of the bride and groom

 The witnesses

-Mild, foreseeable illnesses like a simple cold.
+Mild, foreseeable illnesses such as a simple cold.

-Optimal contract design and enhanced protection options
+Optimal contract structuring and extended protection options

 More useful links